-The Thunderbird Park team is working towards an Eco Tourism Accreditation by minimising the impact its operations have on the environment and to also explore ways to undo some of the negative impacts of the past.
+The Thunderbird Park team is working towards an Eco Tourism Accreditation by minimising the impact its operations have on the environment.
+We are also exploring ways to undo some of the negative impacts of the past.

 We have outlined below a list of initiatives undertaken, some of which are still in the planning stage.